helrond/clbsj.org/_event_series/black-august.md

       Africana, postcolonial, and New Testament studies.
 Nick serves as the president of the CLBSJ Board.
 See full bio at
       <https://clbsj.org/about/leadership/nicholas-a-johnson/>
-  - name: Hugh Page
+  - name: Rev. Dr. Hugh Page
     description: >-
-      Hugh R. Page, Jr. is Professor of Theology and Africana Studies and Vice President and Associate Provost at the University of Notre Dame.
+      Rev. Dr. Hugh R. Page, Jr. is Professor of Theology and Africana Studies and Vice President and Associate Provost at the University of Notre Dame.
       His research interests include early Hebrew poetry, Africana biblical interpretation, the role of mysticism and esotericism in Anglican and Africana spiritualities, and the Blues aesthetic.
 He is an elected member of the Society for the Study of Black Religion (SSBR), a Research